Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.

 - Communications, physics and math majors might want to learn more about weather prediction by taking courses in one of the largest geography and meteorology programs in the country at Valparaiso University.

 - Art or architecture students might want to experiment with interior design by taking courses in interior design at The Sage Colleges in Albany, NY.
 Interior design, engineering, and art students might want to learn more about architecture at Drury University.

 There are specialized programs at some institutions, and open choices through the regular semester offerings at others.
 Some institutions give you a choice of both.
 Almost all provide you a chance to pick and choose among courses that most interest you and that will add value to your academic program and to your résumé.

-And of course, all New American Colleges and Universities are committed to our mission—just like your home institution— meaning you still receive a top-quality education that connects theory to practice and thought to action, no matter where you are.
+And of course, all NAC&U members are committed to our mission—just like your home institution—meaning you still receive a top-quality education that connects theory to practice and thought to action, no matter where you are.